rackerlabs/docs-cloud-databases/apidocs/rst/devguide/authenticate.rst

 .. important:: Multiple Rackspace Cloud Identity Service endpoints exist.
 You may use any endpoint, regardless of where your account was created.

-When you authenticate, use one of the following endpoints:
+When you authenticate, use one of the endpoints summarized in the table below.

 .. tip:: To help you decide which regionalized endpoint to use, read about special considerations for choosing a data center at